pocki80/ER-wizard-0xFF-WSLE/README.md

 # ER-wizard-0xFF-WSLE
 BMK-Webstatus-LetsEncrypt Wizard for Ubiquiti EdgeMAX Devices supporting Wizards

 **IMPORTANT**: the status page uses PHP.
-Ubiquity removed PHP von EdgeOS v1.9.7alpha3!
+Ubiquity removed PHP von EdgeOS v1.9.7alpha3! status.py now delivers basic ubnt-discover output when PHP is not available.

 Installs and manages the Web-Status-Packages with LetsEncrypt-Setup from this git:
-+ https://github.com/dabeani/0xFF-BMK-webstatus as of version v4.5
++ https://github.com/dabeani/0xFF-BMK-webstatus as of version v4.7

 what it does:
 - on installation of wizard, installs BMK-Webstatus-LE package